What is STEM Education and Why is it Important? A Guide for Parents and Students

 2. Introduce Coding and Technology Early

-• Python & JavaScript – Perfect for older kids ready to explore real-world coding.
+• Python or JavaScript – for older children

 4. Explore STEM Books, Documentaries, and Museums